WELCOME BACK STUDENTS!

 Created in partnership with Akademos, Inc. and powered by TextbookX, the Online Bookstore simplifies the textbook process for students while providing them with a variety of physical and digital textbook formats.

 The Online Bookstore offers:

 All courses, required materials, and pricing options are displayed in a personalized, easy-to-use page when you log in with your school SSO account.

 Wellness Center Coordinator

 The wellness center is currently closed due to the COVID-19 pandemic until further notice.
 They will follow the CDC guidelines when the center reopens.
 More Information...

 Student Life Coordinator

 The Student Life & Activities office is based on activities that happen on and off campus.
 Student activities office arranges all student trips for the Fall, Spring and Summer semesters.
 We value the student’s opinions and suggestions on what trips to take during the semester.
-The activites office is also responsible for the NTU Student Senate and Miss NTU.
+The activities office is also responsible for the NTU Student Senate and Miss NTU.
 Student Senate is an opportunity for students to collaborate with the student body and help the Board of Directors seeks what students’ concerns are and how they are able to assist with certain situations.
 The Student Senate is the voice for the whole student body.
-Miss NTU is an opportunity for a student to represent Navajo Technical University in a way that shows the leadership role with integrity.
+Miss NTU represent Navajo Technical University in a way that shows the leadership role with integrity.
 Miss NTU and Student Senate attend all events that happen on and off campus.
 If you have any questions, please feel free to contact me by phone or email and my door is always open to students.
-Please see the reentry plan for Fall 2020 here.
+Please see the reentry plan here.